 Bank of Canada’s core index

-The Bank of Canada’s core index rose 1.1% in the 12 months to April, following a 1.4% increase in March.
+The Bank of Canada’s core index increased 1.8% year over year in August, following a 2.1% gain in July.

 The importance of this, is that while this is still within the Bank of Canada’s “comfort zone” for inflation, interest rate increases may still happen (you just can’t blame it on Inflation (directly)).
 Also remember, the Governor of the Bank stated, Lower-for-longer interest rates require adjustments, better read what needs to happen to keep rates low (your sphincter might tighten a little).

 Reports from the Past While.

 If you want to have a walk down memory lane about how prices have gone up, here you go.

 - Electricity Prices Continue to Sizzle in July

 - Zap!
 Electricity Prices Pushes Inflation in June